zenml-io/zenml/examples/kubeflow/README.md

 zenml stack up
 ```

-This will setup a local Kubernetes cluster, deploy Kubeflow Pipelines and configure all necessary components so you can get started quickly.
+This will set up a local Kubernetes cluster, deploy Kubeflow Pipelines and configure all necessary components so you can get started quickly.
 When the setup is finished, you will see a local URL which you can access in your browser and take a look at the Kubeflow Pipelines UI.